YuukanOO/uniformcss.com/get-started/fundamentals/default-styles.md

 ---
 title: Default Styles
+description: Learn about default reset and starter styles
 date: 1000-01-05
 ---

 ## Reset Styles

-By default, Uniform applies minimal resetting styles to flatten browser inconsistencies and to provide a clean foundation to build utility classes on.
+By default, Uniform applies reset of styles to flatten browser inconsistencies and to provide a clean foundation to build utility classes on.

 **Here are the main points worth noting:**

-- All elements have no default `margin` or `padding`.
+1. All elements have no default `margin` or `padding`.
-- All elements have a default border style applied to make it easier to apply borders.
+2. All elements have a default border style applied to make it easier to apply borders.
-- Body has a default `line-height` of 1.
+3. Body has a default `line-height` of 1.
-- All media elements are set to `display: block`.
+4. All media elements are set to `display: block`.

 ```css
 /* Reset everything */